 Sit On A Block

-The simplest yet most effective adjustment you can make if struggling with seated asanas is to place a yoga block under your sit bones.
+The simplest yet most effective adjustment you can make if struggling with seated asanas is to place a yoga block under your sitting bones.
 Elevating your hips will ease the tension in your lower back, allowing you to find and maintain a straighter spine.

 Sitting on a block will also help in any cross-legged position if you have sensitive knees or lack mobility in this joint.
-Moving the hips higher will bring your knees closer to the ground without the risk of injury.
+Moving your hips higher will bring your knees closer to the ground without the risk of injury.